nerdfiles/myx/README.md

 1. A good chance for DualAPI?
 2. Make it microservice-y?
-3. Need some awful UI patterns and textures with noisome distractions to undermine the players.
-Make them hate the game.
+3. Need some awful UI (anti-)patterns and bustified textures with noisome distractions to undermine the players.
+Make neurotypicals hate the game (but ensure that it has a non-seizure mode, too).
+4. Hypermediafy it
+5. Angularize it
+6. Make it AMD
+7. Add some Gulp
+8. Use r.js > Cordova, etc.